Associate Professor

-I am human rights scholar and my work is best summarized in my first book Prosecutorial Accountability and Victims’ Rights in Latin America (published in 2018 by Cambridge University Press).
+My work on this topic is best summarized in my first book Prosecutorial Accountability and Victims’ Rights in Latin America (published in 2018 by Cambridge University Press).
 In this book I look into how private prosecution works as an accountability mechanism in Chile, Guatemala, and Mexico.
 Overall this book speaks to issues of legal mobilization, cause lawyering, the interactions between domestic and international law, state capacity, and rule of law.

 -